Moncton: Government

 The municipal government consists of a mayor and ten city councillors elected to four-year terms of office.
 The council is non-partisan with the mayor serving as the chairman, casting a ballot only in cases of a tie vote.
 There are four wards electing two councillors each with an additional two councillors selected at large by the general electorate.
 Day-to-day operation of the city is under the control of a City Manager.

 Moncton is in the federal riding of Moncton—Riverview—Dieppe.
 Portions of Dieppe are in the federal riding of Beauséjour, and portions of Riverview are in the riding of Fundy Royal.
-In the current federal parliament, two MPs from the metropolitan area belong to the Liberal party and one to the Conservative party.
+In the current federal parliament, two MPs from the metropolitan area belong to the Liberal Party and one to the Conservative Party.

 Military

-Aside from locally formed militia units, the military did not have a significant presence in the Moncton area until the beginning of the Second World War.
+Moncton had a significant military presence from 1940 until the early 1990s.

+Until the beginning of the Second World War, Moncton's main military presence was locally formed militia units.
 In 1940, a large military supply base (later known as CFB Moncton) was constructed on a railway spur line north of downtown next to the CNR shops.
 This base served as the main supply depot for the large wartime military establishment in the Maritimes.
-In addition, two Commonwealth Air Training Plan bases were also built in the Moncton area during the war: No. 8 Service Flying Training School, RCAF, and No. 31 Personnel Depot, RAF.
+In addition, two British Commonwealth Air Training Plan bases were also built in the Moncton area during the war: No. 8 Service Flying Training School, RCAF, and No. 31 Personnel Depot, RAF.
 The RCAF also operated No. 5 Supply Depot in Moncton.
 A naval listening station was also constructed in Coverdale (Riverview) in 1941 to help in coordinating radar activities in the North Atlantic.
 Military flight training in the Moncton area terminated at the end of World War II and the naval listening station closed in 1971.
 CFB Moncton remained open to supply the maritime military establishment until just after the end of the Cold War.

 With the closure of CFB Moncton in the early 1990s, the military presence in Moncton has been significantly reduced.
 The northern portion of the former base property has been turned over to the Canada Lands Corporation and is slowly being redeveloped.
 The southern part of the former base remains an active DND property and is now termed the Moncton Garrison.
 It is affiliated with CFB Gagetown.
 Resident components of the garrison include the 1 Engineer Support Unit (Regular force).
 The garrison also houses the 37 Canadian Brigade Group Headquarters (reserve force) and one of the 37 Brigades constituent units; the 8th Canadian Hussars (Princess Louise's), which is an armoured reconnaissance regiment.
 3 Area support unit Det Moncton, and 42 Canadian Forces Health Services Centre Det Moncton provide logistical support for the base.
 In 2013, the last regular forces units left the Moncton base, but the reserve units remain active and Moncton remains the 37 Canadian Brigade Unit headquarters.